 Below are some pics to check out.
 I have some video but they are too large to upload here.
 You can also follow me on my blog at everythingshouldbevirtual.com for other advanced setups that utilize NexentaStor CE.
 Here is a post I did a while back on my setup for ESXi, iSCSI, MPIO, Etc. http://everythingshouldbevirtual.com/nexentastoresxi53750glacpvdsnfsiscsi-part-1

-RE: NexentaStor Home Brew Contest - Added by Marco Broeken about 1 year ago
+RE: NexentaStor Home Brew Contest - Added by Marco Broeken over 2 years ago

 My Home Brew Nexenta CE Home Lab